Python Custom Exception: A Guide to User-Defined Errors

 Custom Exceptions Best Practices

-To use custom exceptions effectively in your Python code, here are some best practices to follow:
+To make the most out of custom exceptions in Python, here are some key best practices to follow:

 Wrapping Up